annisvvv/Comptia-Security/Foundation of IT/Network scanning and Traffic analysis/1- nmap.md

 #### Installing new scripts
 We mentioned previously that the Nmap website contains a list of scripts, so, what happens if one of these is missing in the `scripts` directory locally?
 A standard `sudo apt update && sudo apt install nmap` should fix this; however, it's also possible to install the scripts manually by downloading the script from Nmap (`sudo wget -O /usr/share/nmap/scripts/<script-name>.nse https://svn.nmap.org/nmap/scripts/<script-name>.nse`).
 This must then be followed up with `nmap --script-updatedb`, which updates the `script.db` file to contain the newly downloaded script.
 #### Firewall evasion
+Some of the technique we have seen are `stealth scans, along with NULL, FIN and Xmas scans`.

+typically windows config block the `ICMP` ping packet and nmap rely on then to determine if a host is up or not however the `-Pn` switch work in a way where nmap thinks that every device is up and skips the ping.

+This means that Nmap will always treat the target host(s) as being alive, effectively bypassing the ICMP block; however, it comes at the price of potentially taking a very long time to complete the scan (if the host really is dead then Nmap will still be checking and double checking every specified port).

+It's worth noting that if you're already directly on the local network, Nmap can also use ARP requests to determine host activity.

+There are a variety of other switches which Nmap considers useful for firewall evasion.
+We will not go through these in detail, however, they can be found [here](https://nmap.org/book/man-bypass-firewalls-ids.html).

+The following switches are of particular note:

+- `-f`:- Used to fragment the packets (i.e. split them into smaller pieces) making it less likely that the packets will be detected by a firewall or IDS.
+- An alternative to `-f`, but providing more control over the size of the packets: `--mtu <number>`, accepts a maximum transmission unit size to use for the packets sent.
+This _must_ be a multiple of 8.
+- `--scan-delay <time>ms`:- used to add a delay between packets sent.
+This is very useful if the network is unstable, but also for evading any time-based firewall/IDS triggers which may be in place.
+- `--badsum`:- this is used to generate in invalid checksum for packets.
+Any real TCP/IP stack would drop this packet, however, firewalls may potentially respond automatically, without bothering to check the checksum of the packet.
+As such, this switch can be used to determine the presence of a firewall/IDS.